rweng/jquery-datatables-rails/Readme.md

 * Scroller
 * TableTools

+Unofficial extra is available:
+* Responsive

-To add an extra into your application, add its JS file to `application.js` using the following pattern:
+1 - To add an extra into your application, add its JS file to `application.js` using the following pattern:

 ```javascript
 //= require dataTables/extras/[ExtraName]
 ```

-Additionally, you may need to add any associated CSS files.
+2 - Additionally, you may need to add any associated CSS files.
 For instance the TableTools extra requires you to add the following two lines to your `application.css` file:

 ```css